-- Statewide Internet Security Policy, and - Information Technology Security Policy.
+- Statewide Internet Security Policy, dated December 2001, and - CMS Information Technology Security Policy, dated December 2001.

 The policies provide for minimum-security practices when establishing a connection to the Internet.
 Additionally, the Statewide Internet Security Policy requires all State agencies to obtain their Internet access through the Department.
 The Director of the Department must authorize all exceptions.
 Additionally, agency configurations will be reviewed and approved before access is granted.
 In the event agency configurations are changed, the agency must obtain approval from the Department.
-The Department does not monitor Internet usage, rather that responsibility rests with the user agency.
+The Department does not monitor Internet usage; rather that responsibility rests with the user agency.